-- The environmental values that may be impacted, and the key risks to those values; - The environmental outcomes that ODC aims to achieve;
+- The environmental values that may be impacted, and the key risks to those values; - The environmental outcomes that ODC aims to achieve:

-- Clear, specific and measurable compliance criteria that demonstrate achievement of the outcome(s); - Leading indicator(s) criteria, providing early warning of trends that indicate a compliance criteria may not be met; - The management and operational controls in place to deal with the environmental risk (aspects and impacts), including any regulatory conditions; - Contingency options to be used in the event that identified risks are realised; - Continuous improvement opportunities and development opportunities identified that can assist in meeting compliance criteria and environmental outcomes; and

-The AAT documents the environmental improvement targets and the action plan to achieve such targets.
+- Clear, specific and measurable compliance criteria that demonstrate achievement of the outcome(s); - Leading indicator(s) criteria, providing early warning of trends that indicate a compliance criteria may not be met; - The management and operational controls in place to deal with the environmental risk (aspects and impacts), including any regulatory conditions; - Contingency options to be used in the event that identified risks are realised; - Continuous improvement opportunities and development opportunities identified that can assist in meeting compliance criteria and environmental outcomes; - The ATAMC documents the self-improvement goals such as environmental improvement targets and the action plan to achieve such targets.
 The actions stem from continuous improvement and development opportunities identified in the EM Program.